black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Recursion-by-Building-a-Decimal-to-Binary-Converter/README.md

 Now you're ready to start on the animation itself.
 You'll use an array of objects to store data for each frame of the animation.

 First, create a new variable called animationData and assign it an empty array.

+# Step 84
+Next, you'll create an object to represent the first frame of your animation.
+Your object should have three properties or keys: inputVal, marginTop, and addElDelay.

+inputVal will represent the value of the input each time your recursive function runs. marginTop will be the top margin for DOM elements you'll add to the page.
+And addElDelay will be the delay between adding DOM elements to the page.

+Add an object to animationData with an inputVal property set to 5, a marginTop property set to 300, and an addElDelay property set to 1000.